jandot/aerts-exercises-leipzig/Databases/databases.md

 ### Database schema normalization ###

-We'll use two files on the server that were used in previous lectures as well:
+In this exercise, we will define a schema to store polymorphism data and actually load it in a database.
+The data is stored in `Databases/exercises/genotypes/genotypes.csv`.
+Each line in this file represents a polymorphism, and has the following columns:

+* chromosome
+* position
+* genotype sample 1
+* genotype sample 2
+* genotype sample 3
+* genotype sample 4
-* Database-Intro/AffyAnnotation.clean
+* genotype sample 5
-* Database-Intro/RMAvalues0.05.txt
+* genotype sample 6

-The RMAvalues0.05.txt file contains expression values for different individuals for a huge number of probesets.
-The AffyAnnotation.cleaned file has annotations for these probesets.
-We need to create a (normalized) database schema.
+Samples 1, 2 and 3 are repetitions of the same individual (individual_1); samples 4, 5 and 6 are from individual_2.

-In groups of 2, please draw a database scheme which we can discuss afterwards...
+In groups of 2, draw a database scheme which we can discuss afterwards...

 ### When not to use RDBMS ###